wjglerum/quarkus-ai-agent-workshop/step-05-mcp-server/README.md

 For the above use case we would also need authentication and authorization.
 This was initially not specified by the specification but in Quarkus it's straightforward to implement.

-For more information on MCP see the [documentation](https://modelcontextprotocol.io/docs/getting-started/intro).
+For more information on MCP see the [documentation](https://modelcontextprotocol.io/docs/getting-started/intro) and the [Quarkus MCP Server extension](https://docs.quarkiverse.io/quarkus-mcp-server/dev/index.html).

 ## Weather tool